 Ms Yenga Yan received her Bachelor of Arts (Upper Second Class) and Master of Natural Sciences (First class) from the University of Cambridge in July 2018.
 She studied mathematics as part of the natural science tripos which covered topics such as sets and functions, single and multivariable calculus, geometry, trigonometry, probability, statistics, vectors, and matrices.
 Throughout her undergraduate degree, Yenga has applied mathematics to solve advanced problems in chemistry, physics, and biology.

-Since joining IST, she has experience tutoring Hong Kong based GCSE and IB students studying at West Island School, GSIS, British International School (Kellett), and Canadian International School.
-In addition, she has taught students from top UK secondary schools such as Sherborne, The King’s School, Canterbury, and Warwick School.
-Her lessons aim to help students revise background knowledge and guide students step-by-step through past-paper style questions to test their understanding.
+Since joining IST, she has experience tutoring Hong Kong based GCSE and IB students studying at West Island School, GSIS, British International School (Kellett), Island School and Canadian International School.
+In addition, she has taught students from top UK secondary schools such as Sherborne, The King’s School, Canterbury, Eton College and Warwick School.
+Her lessons aim to help students revise background knowledge and guide students step-by-step through past-paper style questions to test and reinforce their understanding.

 In addition, Yenga has achieved Gold and Best in School awards in the Senior UK Mathematical Challenge (UKMT) and is offering UKMT tutoring for students looking to challenge themselves mathematically and obtain higher scores.
 The UKMT organises standardised mathematical problem-solving tests in the Junior and Senior categories every year, where students can obtain Bronze, Silver, and Gold awards, which are highly regarded by the top UK universities.
 Lessons with Yenga will help students sitting the UKMT on how to answer the questions and give helpful strategic advice on how to raise their scores efficiently and effectively.